enigbe/bitcoin-cosign/README.md

 # Bitcoin-Cosign

 A collaborative custody service allowing users to protect their bitcoins by locking them to a 2-of-3 multisignature address.
 The address is created from two (2) user-supplied extended public keys and one provided by the service.
-This allows users to unlock their bitcoins independently by 2 valid signatures, or collaboratively by providing 1 valid signature, and getting the second from the service.
+This allows users to unlock their bitcoins independently by two valid signatures, or collaboratively, by providing one valid signature, and getting the second from the service.

 ## MVP Status
 - Work in progess.